 New Born's: Try not to restrict your baby's development by avoiding tight shoes, booties, socks, blankets or anything else that constricts the foot.
 Avoid baby carriers or swaddling techniques that straighten the legs too much.
 These can affect hip development.
 Allow them to kick and exercise their legs and feet as much as possible.

-Discourage poor sleeping and sitting positions such as sleeping on their stomach, or kneeling with their feet turned out.
+Toddlers: Discourage poor sleeping and sitting positions such as sleeping on their stomach, or kneeling with their feet turned out (W sitting).
 When sitting, encourage children to sit with legs crossed, as this encourages normal hip and knee development.

-Walking frames place stress on bones and muscles prematurely.
+Walking frames and baby walkers can place unnecessary stress on bones and muscles if used too prematurely and too often.
 Babies will begin walking naturally when developmentally ready, which usually occurs between 9 and 18 months.
 Walking earlier will not speed up their development, but may hinder it later on.

-IF you do notice something when watching your kids, don't be alarmed.
+If you do notice something when watching your kids, don't be alarmed.
 In the majority of cases, the solutions to children's foot problems are simple, painless and non-invasive.
-Often, they can be treated with exercise, shoe modifications, custom made insoles (orthotics) in the shoe, and most importantly, education.
+Often, they can be treated with exercise, shoe modifications, custom made insoles (orthotics) in the shoe, and time.